DynoCC/Dyno-Custom-Commands/Fun Commands/readme.md

 Need **even more** fun commands?
 Check out the Mini-Game folder for some fun mini-games to add to your server!

-*If you have any problems with the commands, you can visit the Dyno Custom Command Server's Support Channel for help.*
+*If you have any problems with the commands, you can visit the [Dyno Custom Commands Server](https://discord.gg/D3K3Fqz)'s Support Channel for help.*

 *This guide was written by TheRoboticon.*